stevenj/CIPs/CIP-0062/README.md

 The goal for this CIP is to extend the dApp-Wallet web bridge to enable the construction of transactions containing metadata that conforms to
 [CIP-36 (Catalyst/Voltaire Registration Transaction Metadata Format - Updated)](https://cips.cardano.org/cips/cip36/),
-enabling new functionality including vote delegation to either private or public representatives (dReps), splitting or combining of private votes, the use of different voting keys or delegations for different purposes (Catalyst etc).
+enabling new functionality including vote delegation to either private or public representatives (Catalyst dReps), splitting or combining of private votes, the use of different voting keys or delegations for different purposes (Catalyst etc).

-TODO: add explaination/context for Catalyst and voting chain.
+TODO: add explaination/context for Catalyst and voting blockchain. + explain term fragement.

 # Specification

 ## Version

-The API Extension specified in this document will count as version 0.2.0 for version-checking purposes below.
+The API Extension specified in this document will count as version `0.2.0` for version-checking purposes below.

 ## Data Types